 Before treatment you will discuss and sign a consent form with your clinical oncologist or therapeutic radiographer.
 They will tell you what to expect, answer your questions and discuss any concerns you have.

-You can access different radiotherapy consent forms based on the specific area being treated by clicking here.
-These forms contain useful information about potential early and late side effects.
+You can read different radiotherapy consent forms (HERE) based on the specific area being treated.
+These consent forms are packed with useful information about early and late side effects.(1)

 When you consent to treatment, you are agreeing there is a chance of getting late side effects.
 Your team will use words like Expected, Common, Less Common and Rare to explain what the chances are.